Omikhleia/markdown.sile/examples/sile-and-markdown.md

 Pandoc also supports "custom writers" developed in Lua^[<https://pandoc.org/custom-writers.html>].

 This custom writer API is fairly recent and might change.
-Actually, besides a "Classic style" API, there's now also a "New style" API...
+Actually, besides a "Classic style" API (pending deprecation), there's now also a "New style" API...
 While such custom writers may have some rough edges, the idea is quite appealing nevertheless.
 After all, SILE is mostly written in Lua, so the skills are there in the community.

 Again, there is no official solution using this conversion path, but some pretty neat experimental results have been